 “How much did I win?”
 Marta asked.

-Constantine shrugged.
+Constantine glanced at the ceiling, then back at her.
 “A hundred thousand dollars.”

 She squealed and clapped her hands, and a decade lifted from her.
 “I can bring my daughter and her family to the States.”

 Alex held the towel in front of him.
 “Cee… That’s not nice, man.
 Don’t get her hopes high.”

 Constantine glanced at him over his shoulder.
 “I’m not.”